The poetics of rule-breaking

 If a student’s integrity was ever called into question, they stood trial before the honor council—a hush-hush court of peers.
 This, too, commanded such a reverence that I confused it with an actual court of law.

 I was putty in the hands of such a system.
-But this was not the case for Christina, who had already been there a year when I arrived.
+But this was not the case for Christina.

 She approached me on the playground like a miniature, jaded employee on a cigarette break.
 Pointing to the Peter Pan collar of my blouse, she said, “Nobody buttons the top one.”
 And thus a friendship was born.

 Christina and I were opposites in every way.
 I spent my after-school hours at ballet and musical theatre.
-Christina spent hers holding her own in soccer and touch football with the neighborhood boys.
+Christina spent hers in soccer and touch football with the neighborhood boys.

 In my diary, I wrote flattering poems about my teachers.
 But likely, in their diaries, they were writing about Christina.